Suraj-Chavan1/Project-Atlas/README.md

   Automatically generate standardized SRS, SOW documents, and JIRA user stories to accelerate the documentation process based on user input, speeding up documentation process by **90 percent**.

 - **Enhance Security**
-  Leverage privately deployed open-source LLMs alongside Azure Blob Storage, MFA, and RBAC to ensure that all sensitive data remains secure and compliant.
+  Leverage MFA, and RBAC(Role based Access Control)  to ensure that all sensitive data remains secure and compliant.

 - **Integrate with JIRA & Workplace Automation**
   Seamlessly push updates to JIRA and automate workflow processes to ensure efficient backlog management.